MarkDunne/33-questions/README.md

 The Questions (open to debate)
 ========================

-1. Are you male?
+1. Are you  male? (split pop in two)
-2. Do you live in China, India, The United States, Indonesia, Brazil or Pakistan?
+2. Do you live above the equator? (countries can change equator "never" changes (amost split pop in two))
+3. Do you live atbove or at the average elevation?
+4. if male are you taller than (male average) else then are you above (non-male average)
+5. if male are you older than (male average age) else then are you older than (non-male average age)
-3. ...
+6. ...